squidfunk/mkdocs-material/docs/extensions/admonition.md

 ## Types

 Admonition supports user-defined type qualifiers which may influence the style of the inserted block.
-Following is a list of type qualifiers provided by the Material theme, whereas the default type, and thus fallback for unknown type qualifiers, is `note`.
+Following is a list of type qualifiers provided by Material for MkDocs, whereas the default type, and thus fallback for unknown type qualifiers, is `note`.

 ### Note